Menu

 Thursday, November 16, 2017

-Six Pointed Crocheted Spool Doily
+Six-Pointed Crocheted Spool Doily

-Six Pointed Crocheted Spool Doily for Vintage Sewing Machines
+Six-Pointed Crocheted Spool Doily for Vintage Sewing Machines

-Singer Treadle Machine made in 1924
+The Singer Treadle Machine, made in 1924

-Still had the owner's manual, and a few of the feet
+Still had the owner's manual and a few of the feet

 • sl st - slip stitch